Moth Smoke

 Moth Smoke is the debut novel by British Pakistani novelist Mohsin Hamid, published in 2000.
-It tells the story of Darashikoh Shezad, a banker in Lahore, Pakistan, who loses his job, falls in love with his best friend's wife, and plunges into a life of drugs and crime.
+It follows Darashikoh Shezad, a banker in Lahore, Pakistan, who loses his job, falls in love with his best friend's wife, and plunges into a life of drugs and crime.
 It uses the historical trial of the liberal Mughal prince Dara Shikoh by his brother Aurangzeb as an allegory for the state of Pakistan at the time of the 1998 nuclear tests.

 Synopsis

 Darashikoh, or Daru as he is referred to, is a mid-level banker with a short fuse.
 His aggression had served him well as a college-boxer but an out-of-character outburst gets him fired.
 The loss of income brings a widening gap between him and his classmates, and Daru exposes his bitterness to the wealthy in his commentary.
 This contrast in income, though present through their years at school becomes evident to Daru only now as he realizes that money and wealth mean more than his personal traits can offer.

 He is content to interact with his rich friends all the same, and finds comfort in the arms of Mumtaz – Daru's best friend's wife.
 Mumtaz falls for Daru too, but unlike Daru, she is not an idealist.
 This mismatch of thought comes to the forefront soon after the long and rocky affair begins.
 While cuckolding his best friend, Daru is content to sell him drugs, which are socially acceptable among his friends.
 This life of duplicity leads to a spiralling loss of control in his life.